E1ila/FarmLog/README.md

     * XP gained
     * Skill levels
     * Honor gain (not tested yet, will be available in phase 2)
+    * Black Lotus pick time and location
 * Allows reporting farm results
 * Display farm yield in a window with all looted items
 * Allows filtering item poor and common items
 * Save multiple farm sessions, you can switch to a different session and continue from where you left off.
 Read more about Sessions below.
+* When a Black Lotus is picked, it will log the time, zone and coords.
+You can see it by clicking the BL in your session log
+* If you have DBM installed, it'll start a timer for next spawn.
+It persists through logout / playing alts.

 ### How to install
 * Download, extract (if zipped)